 Hurricane, WV 25526

-Vandalia Club meets at Edgewood Country Club.
-Wednesdays from 7:30-8:30 – last Wednesday of month is a social or service project.
+Vandalia Club meets at Edgewood Country Club Wednesdays from 7:30am – 8:30am.
+The last Wednesday of month is a social or service project.

-Meeting begins 12:00 noon St. Albans Rotary Club at their new meeting location is City National Bank 560 4th Street, Saint Albans, WV 25177
+St. Albans Rotary Club meets every Thursday at 12:00 noon in their new meeting location at City National Bank 560 4th Street, Saint Albans, WV 25177